aiforged/docs/docs/services/classification/llm-classifier.md

     * Review whether your category descriptions are too broad or too short.
     * Normalize poor-quality inputs with OCR or PDF utilities before classification.

+* **A document pack is not split at the expected boundaries**
+    * Use the original multi-page document rather than already-separated page images.
+    * Improve scan quality with Digitizer or PDF Converter where the page content is difficult to read.
+    * Test with representative packs, including cover pages, separator pages, and repeated document types.

 * **Performance is acceptable but quality needs work**
     * Start by improving category wording before redesigning the wider flow.
     * Re-test with a realistic mixed batch rather than isolated sample documents.